markkohdev/markkohv4/README.md

 # Markkoh.net v4 dawg!
 Oh hey it's Mark's website!
-Previously PHP based, I've made the move over to AngularJS, my new go-to for front-end development.
+Previously PHP based, I've made the move over to AngularJS.
 Since my website doesn't really need a backend there's no point in going through the pain of dealing with PHP, hence the migration.

 Directives are king!